Leicester Tigers: Leicester A (Reserve team)

+Club culture

 Nickname

 The club's formal name is Leicester Football Club but is widely known by the nickname "Tigers".
 The first known use of the name was after a game against Bedford School in February 1885, the Leicester Daily Post reporting that "the Tiger stripes were keeping well together".
 The origin of the nickname is uncertain most probably coming from the side's chocolate and yellow playing kit, but it may have come from the club's links to the Leicestershire Regiment, who had received the nickname 'Tigers' after serving in India, and from 1825 had worn a cap-badge with a 'royal' tiger to mark the connection.

 In their early years the side were also known as "The Death or Glory Boys" on account of their black shirts.

 Player identification

 In the 1926–27 season Leicester started using letters to identify their forwards; The Birmingham Post report for the match against Bath on 6 October 1926 noted "Leicester's forwards were picked out easily as their jerseys were decorated with large bold letters A-G".
 On 12 September 1931 against Old Blues the practice was expanded to the whole team.

 This tradition lasted until 1998 when Premiership Rugby rules forced Leicester to abandon lettering and Tigers first wore numbers on 5 September 1998 against Harlequins at Welford Road.